WebAssembly/component-model/design/mvp/Concurrency.md

 be lost at component boundaries, leading to a loss of overall context in multi-component applications.

-There is an important nuance to the Component Model's minimal form of Structured Concurrency compared to Structured Concurrency support that appears in popular source language features/libraries.
-Often, "Structured Concurrency" refers to an invariant that all "child" tasks finish or are cancelled before a "parent" task completes.
-However, the Component Model doesn't force subtasks to [return](#returning) or be cancelled before the supertask returns (this is left as an option to particular source languages to enforce or not).
-The reason for not enforcing a stricter form of Structured Concurrency at the Component Model level is that there are important use cases where forcing a supertask to stay resident simply to wait for a subtask to finish would waste resources without tangible benefit.
-Instead, we can say that once the core wasm implementing a supertask finishes execution, the supertask semantically "tail calls" any still-live subtasks, staying technically-alive until they complete, but not consuming real resources.
-Concretely, this means that a supertask that finishes executing stays on the callstack of any still-executing subtasks for the abovementioned purposes until all transitive subtasks finish.
+There is an important gap between the Component Model's minimal form of Structured Concurrency and the Structured Concurrency support that appears in popular source language features/libraries.
+Often, "[Structured Concurrency]" refers to an invariant that all "child tasks" finish or are cancelled before a "parent task" completes.
+However, the Component Model doesn't force a subtask's threads to all return before the supertask's threads all return.
+The reason for not enforcing a stricter form of Structured Concurrency at the Component Model level is that there are important use cases where forcing a supertask's thread to stay resident just to wait for subtasks to finish would waste resources without tangible benefit.
+Instead, we can say that once a supertask's last thread finishes execution, the supertask semantically "tail calls" any still- executing subtasks, staying technically-alive and on the async call stack until they complete, but not consuming real resources.

 For scenarios where one component wants to *non-cooperatively* put an upper bound on execution of a call into another component, a separate "[blast zone]"